AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 ADHA profiles may include constraints on elements of [Reference type](http://hl7.org/fhir/R4/references.html) that limit what is considered valid.
 For example, the profile [ADHA Record of Claim against MBS or DVA](StructureDefinition-dh-explanationofbenefit-medicare-mbs-1.html) limits what is considered valid for the element `ExplanationOfBenefit.referral` by mandating `ExplanationOfBenefit.referral.reference` to enforce population of a literal reference if the referral element is provided.

-If an identifier (logical reference) is supplied, that identifier **SHALL** be populated with a meaningful business identifier according to the section on [Business identifiers](guidance.html#business-identifiers) that identifies the logical entity across systems, contexts of use, and other formats (variously, HL7 v2 , CDA , XDS, and many more).
+If an identifier (logical reference) is supplied, that identifier **SHALL** be populated with a meaningful business identifier according to the section on [Business identifiers](guidance.html#business-identifiers) that identifies the logical entity across systems, contexts of use, and other formats (e.g. HL7 v2 , CDA , XDS, and many more).

 **References to a patient**